pmcgrenery/WxBrief/README.md

 # Acknowledgements

-- Thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the site and documentation.
+- Thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the code, commenting and documentation.
 - Thank you to the Code Institute Slack community.
 Any questions I had were already answered in the channels so that was invaluable.